The Parity Accord — Executive Constitutional Brief: Evolving the Good Friday Agreement

 • Balanced Representation

-Participation is structured across institutions and jurisdictions.
+Participation is structured across institutions and jurisdictions, with governance reflecting all traditions and communities.

 • Continuity of British–Irish Relations